-To be eligible to participate in the retirement program, you must complete one-year full-time service and be 21 years of age or older.
-The one-year waiting period will be waived if you have at least one year of service at any non-profit institution (501[c]).
+To be eligible to participate in the retirement program, you must complete 6 months of full-time service and be 21 years of age or older.

 Each eligible employee is required to make an annual contribution of $200 or 1% of salary, whichever is less, and may optionally contribute up to 5% of salary.
 The WRLC makes a minimum contribution of 5% of the employee's salary and also matches whatever the employee contributes, up to a maximum of 5%.
 For example, an employee contributing the minimum of 1% of their salary would receive an additional contribution from the WRLC of 6%, for a total of 7%.
 An employee who contributes the maximum of 5% would receive an additional contribution from the WRLC of 10%, for a total of 15% of the employee’s salary.

 If an employee is ineligible to receive contributions from the WRLC during their first 6 months of employment, the employee may make their own contributions to a TIAA-CREF retirement account.